jrkosinski/articles/lstm-preprocessing/part1/README.md

 # Preparing and Shaping Timeseries Data for Keras LSTM Input: Part One

-In order to allow a model to learn as much as possible from a set of data, the important features of the data usually must be extracted and arranged in such a way that the model can use them to generalize relationships.
+In order to allow a model to learn as much as possible from a set of data, the important features of the data need to be extracted and arranged in such a way that the model can use them to generalize relationships.
 Often there is a long discovery process, in which the data is interrogated manually in order to intuit what features to extract and how to present them.
 Training the model is usually one of the last steps in a lengthy process.

-In this example I'm going to focus on price series data, for example a multi-year daily stock price time series, and I'm going to demonstrate an example of preprocessing the data to extract a few features, in order to prepare the data to be used to train an LSTM model.
+In this example I'm going to focus on price series data, for example a multi-year daily stock price time series, and I'm going to demonstrate an example of preprocessing the data to extract a few features, in order to prepare the data to be used to train a keras LSTM model.

 This simplified example will consist of the following steps:

+Part 1:

 1. Read the data
 2. Extract the daily range (high - low)
 3. Remove the trend
 4. Handle outliers
 5. Scale the data

+Part 2:

-6. Extract data about the trend, as a new column
+7. Extract data about the trend, as a new column
-7. Finally, shape the data into the correct shape to be used as input for a tensorflow LSTM model
+8. Finally, shape the data into the correct shape to be used as input for a keras LSTM model

 Prerequisites:
 - python 3
 - scikit-learn
 - pandas
 - jupyter notebook (or jupyter lab)

+Keras and tensorflow are not required for this example, as it's only about preprocessing the data prior to training a model; there is no actual model involved in this example.

 The data comes from Yahoo Finance historical data, and is availbale at